now browsing by author

 If you are undecided as to how to answer these questions and your answers to the questions asked in this book are NO, then this book could be helpful to you.
 Learn how to use Focus to reach Fulfillment.

 You can do anything you want to do, be anything you want to be and go where you want to go.
 All you need is confidence in yourself and the ability to focus.

 A good question for which there are multiple answers.
 I will try to give the simplest one.

 Pick a subject for your blog.

 The first thing is to of course pick a subject for your blog.
 There are several ways to do this.
 If you don’t have a business you want to blog about, then the next best thing is to blog about something near and dear to your heart.
 A hobby such as your favorite sport, cooking or travel if you do a lot.
 A life experience, for instance if you are a school teacher you could share some of your more interesting and sometimes humorous experiences with your students or even their parents.
 Make it all about you and your life experiences.
 Whatever you decide to blog, make it a subject you know something about.

 Choose your blog name.

 Once you’ve decided on a blog name, it’s time to choose your domain extension.
-It could be a ‘.com’.
+It could be ‘.com’.
 It may be difficult to find a .com extension available, in which case you could use .net, .org or even .blog.
-When writing your blog name in front of an extension, you will write all lower case letters without spaces between the words.
+When writing your blog name in front of an extension, you will write all lower-case letters without spaces between the words.
 For example: ‘allaboutdoe.blog’.